mostafasayed0/E-commerce/README.md

 ---

 ## ✨ Features
+- Product listing from external API
-- Product listing and details pages
+- Product details page
 - Responsive design for all screen sizes
-- Reusable components
+- Reusable and modular components
-- Clean project structure
+- Clean and scalable project structure
-- Ready for API integration
+- API integration using Angular services
 - Built with Angular best practices

+---

+## 🌐 API Integration

+The application integrates with a REST API to fetch products data dynamically.

+### API Features
+- Fetch all products
+- Fetch product details by ID

+API calls are handled using Angular services and `HttpClient` for better code organization and scalability.

 ---